piradata/wpg/README.md

 The acronymous means "**WayPoint Generator**" as this generates points for the drone to follow during the simulation sending messages on the position_setpoint or velocity_setpoint topics.

+Any contribuition is wellcome.
+Just open a PR if you have something you want to improve in the code and I will review when/if I have time.

 ## Notes
 This project assumes that you are using PX4, Gazebo, and the version Noetic Ninjemys of ROS1 for Ubuntu 20.04 (Focal) release.